Nagendra1997/mesibo-documentation/index.md

 https://api.mesibo.com/api.php?op=groupeditmembers&token=xxxxxxxxxxxxx&gid=12345&m=user0,user1,user2,user3,user4&canpub=1&cansub=1&canlist=1&delete=0
 ```

-If you want to deny a certain permission to the user, set the permission to `0`.
+If you want to deny certain permission to the user, set the permission to `0`.
 For example, if you do not want a certain participant to publish, set `canpub=0`.

 ## Client API

 Once you have created a group and added your users as members, your users can start conferencing using client-side API.
 Below is a description of each API.
-You can refer to our open source [conferencing app](https://github.com/conferencing) source code available on GitHub for better understanding.
+You can refer to our open-source [conferencing app](https://github.com/conferencing) source code available on GitHub for better understanding.
 It is assumed that you are familiar with mesibo real-time APIs.

 Here is a brief overview of the different API methods and callbacks we will be using.